 Speaking of which, we dropped Fuzz off in the classroom this morning where the teacher had a laid coloring page on each child’s desk.
 Fuzz turned to the kid next to her and asked “Is there some special way we are supposed to color this?”
 I found that funny.
 All summer long, she’s been rather non-linear…..and now she needs to know if there’s a special procedure for doing a coloring page.

-Preheat oven to 350 degrees F. Line a 9 inch square pan with Release foil.
+- Preheat oven to 350 degrees F. Line a 9 inch square pan with nonstick foil or parchment paper.